staircase-dev/staircase/README.md

 425732   2021-10-31 23:59:59                   NaT        US
 ```

 Note that the number of users viewing the site over time can be modelled as a step function.
 The value of the function increases by 1 every time a user arrives at the site, and decreases by 1 every time a user leaves the site.
-This step function can be thought of as the sum of three step functions - AU users + UK users + US users.
+This step function can be thought of as the sum of three step functions: AU users + UK users + US users.
 Creating a step function for AU users, for example, is simple.
-To achieve it we use the *[Stairs](https://www.staircase.dev/en/latest/reference/Stairs.html)* class:
+To achieve it we use the *[Stairs](https://www.staircase.dev/en/latest/reference/Stairs.html)* class, which represents a step function:

 ```python